hypervel/hypervel.org/docs/docs/queries.md

 );
 ```

-In the example above, Laravel Hyperf will attempt to insert two records.
-If a record already exists with the same `departure` and `destination` column values, Laravel Hyperf will update that record's `price` column.
+In the example above, Hypervel will attempt to insert two records.
+If a record already exists with the same `departure` and `destination` column values, Hypervel will update that record's `price` column.

 ::: warning
 All databases except SQL Server require the columns in the second argument of the `upsert` method to have a "primary" or "unique" index.
 In addition, the MariaDB and MySQL database drivers ignore the second argument of the `upsert` method and always use the "primary" and "unique" indexes of the table to detect existing records.